Corporate Retreats

 Vancouver Island has a handful of venues that host corporate retreats.
 Each comes with trade-offs worth understanding before you book.

-Westin Bear Mountain is a golf resort on the outskirts of Langford, 20 minutes from downtown Victoria.
-Conference facilities, a golf course, and standard hotel rooms.
+A golf resort on the outskirts of Langford, 20 minutes from downtown Victoria.
+Conference facilities, a golf course, standard hotel rooms.
 It feels like a conference hotel because it is one.
 The advantage is capacity; the disadvantage is that your offsite will feel like every other hotel offsite your team has attended.

 Shawnigan Retreats is the opposite model.
 You rent the entire property.
 No other guests, no shared conference rooms, no hotel hallways.
 Twelve people sleep in one house.
 The boardroom is the dining table.
 The breakout space is the dock.
 The meeting ends when someone suggests the sauna, not when the room booking expires.
 For teams of eight to eighteen who want three or four uninterrupted days together, this format produces different conversations than a hotel does.